paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 3. They're also immune to suits in equity (i.e., injunctive relief).

-4. Congress cannot (with some exceptions relating to Congress's power to enforce the Fourteenth Amendment, which we'll discuss later in the course) authorize suits against states without their consent.
+4. Congress cannot (with exceptions relating to Congress's power to enforce the Fourteenth Amendment) authorize suits against states without their consent.

 5. They are *not* immune from suits brought by other states (with the exception for when they're just bringing private claims on behalf of their own citizens) or the federal government.